Use Insects, Not Chemicals, to Fight Pests

 A word of caution: If you are thinking about buying and releasing imported beneficial insects, please don’t.
 You may inadvertently introduce pests and diseases from another region.
 The best practice is to plant native plants that attract and support the natural enemies of insect pests.

-Learn More: Kim Eierman will teach Attracting Nature’s Pest Control at BBG on April 9.
+Learn More: Kim Eierman will teach Create a Pollinator Garden at BBG on June 9.